pcraciunoiu/embrangler/_posts/2010-08-20-ajax-uploads-images-in-django.markdown

 We're using jQuery on [SUMO](http://support.mozilla.com), so I wrote two jQuery extensions:

-* jQuery.fn.ajaxSubmitInput(options) -- wraps an `<input type="file>"` in a `<form>` and creates an `<iframe>` to which that form posts.
+* jQuery.fn.ajaxSubmitInput(options) -- wraps an `<input type="file">` in a `<form>` and creates an `<iframe>` to which that form posts.
 To get around Django's csrf protection, it also copies the `csrfmiddlewaretoken` hidden input into the form.
 You can't clone a file input for security reasons (nor can you change or access its value), so you need to wrap it in a form.
 * jQuery.fn.wrapDeleteInput(options) -- wraps an `input<type="submit">` in a `<form>` and creates an `<iframe>` to which that form posts.

 These two pretty much summarize the process:

-- when the user changes the value of the file input, post the form ** show some progress while the file is uploading
+1. when the user changes the value of the file input, post the form

+	* show some progress while the file is uploading
-- once the file is done uploading, show a thumbnail of the image ** also create the delete input and wrap it in the form using `wrapDeleteInput()`
+1. once the file is done uploading, show a thumbnail of the image

+	* also create the delete input and wrap it in the form using `wrapDeleteInput()`
-- when the user clicks on the delete button, post the action ** show some progress while the file is being deleted
+1. when the user clicks on the delete button, post the action

+	* show some progress while the file is being deleted

 ## A note about graceful degradation